lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    in RFC 9180 Section 3 [RFC9180].

-   It generates a shared secret ss1 and the associated ciphertext enc1 using the HPKE export function SendExportBase and the clients public key pkC:
+   It generates a shared secret ss1 and the associated ciphertext enc1 using the HPKE export function SendExportBase with the clients public key pkC and context1:

    ~~~~ asn.1